aboodman/ypSimpleScroll/README.txt

-This is a simple, small javascript menu system.
+This is a simple, small javascript library to create custom scrolling areas.
 It was originally written for Netscape 4 (!!) compatibility, but it works well with modern browsers as well.